-23 "Will Build a New Line," Spokane Chronicle, July 29, 1899, page 1.
+&lt;sup>24 "Will Build a New Line," Spokane Chronicle, July 29, 1899, page 1.

-15. Street Map of Spokane from 1922 showing the streetcar routes as red lines.
+16. Street Map of Spokane from 1922 showing the streetcar routes as red lines.
 Notice the line up Bishop Court at the north and the curved route along 12th and 13th Avenues to the southeast.
 Designed by H.H.
 Weile and printed by the Spokane Lithographing Company.

-Bishop Court and the surrounding streets were all rectilinear.
-But, in 1899, Bishop Court was modified because the streetcar required a sweeping bend through the rock cut in order to ascend the hill.
+because the streetcar required a sweeping bend through the rock cut in order to ascend the hill.
 The curved section of Bishop Court remains in 2020, and although the tracks have been removed it is still unpaved.

 The Cannon Hill Car Line opened in 1899 and it was immediately successful.
 Local newspapers reported the importance of the new infrastructure to current residents of the hill.
 While, in the same newspapers, real estate speculators lauded the line in their advertisements and homes in the district quickly flew up.
 In the five years following the completion of the Cannon Hill Streetcar Line, at least fifty new residences were constructed in the district.
 The lots closest to the original streetcar line were selected for development first, and as new lines were built into the district residential development followed their route.
 By 1902, the Cannon Hill Streetcar Line was so crowded that folks were writing the Spokesman-Review to complain.
 In 1905, the Cannon Hill Streetcar Line increased service to every 15 minutes from 30 minutes.
-In 1906, the Cannon Hill Streetcar Line was extended up Monroe and then east to Cliff Park at 12th Avenue.24
+In 1906, the Cannon Hill Streetcar Line was extended up Monroe and then east to Cliff Park at 12th Avenue.